MikeyP957/employee_data_tracker/README.md

   Intern.test.js
   Manager.test.js
-dist/               // rendered output (HTML) and CSS style sheet lib/				// classes src/				// template helper code index.js			// runs the application
+dist/               // rendered output (HTML) and CSS style sheet

+lib/				// classes
+src/				// template helper code

+index.js			// runs the application
+prompts from inquirer and logic to make html
 ```

 The application must include `Employee`, `Manager`, `Engineer`, and `Intern` classes.
 The tests for these classes (in the `_tests_` directory) must ALL pass.